 For example, suppose your Pokémon has a Retreat Cost of and it has 2 Energy cards and a finergy card attached.
-You can pay the Retreat Cost in several ways-by discarding for any by discarding first and then fine cards, you cannot discard all 3 cards, though.
+You can pay the Retreat Cost in several ways-by discarding first and then first and first an

 What Happens If a Card Tells You to Draw More Cards than You Have Left?